LLotme/vscode-docker/ASP-NET-Core.md

    [[images/quickstart-aspnetcore-running-container.png|alt=Running service container]]

 1. Open the web browser and navigate to [http://localhost:5000/WeatherForecast](http://localhost:5000/WeatherForecast).
-You should see several weather record data in JSON format, similar to following:
+You should see weather data in JSON format, similar to following:

    ```jsonc
    [